irondude14/phase-2-react-project/README.md

 ### NavBar

-The NavBar has the following functionality: 1.
-NightMode Toggle; 2.
-Name and Logo of the App; 3.
-Basic navigation buttons;
+The NavBar has the following functionality/features:

+1. NightMode Toggle;
+2. Name and Logo of the App;
+3. Basic navigation buttons;

-### `npm test`
+### MoviesList

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+The Movies Component is showing list of the movies that I like.

-### `npm run build`
+### SubmitForm

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+This component has a form that allows to add a movie to the list.

 ### `npm run eject`